-In the culinary world, their are many mother sauces or sauces that everyone should know how to make.
+In the culinary world, there are many mother sauces or sauces that everyone should know how to make.
 This Hatch Chili Verde Mother Sauce recipe deserves to be on this list for your culinary recipe arsenal.

-In the now empty pot, that has been preheated, add the avocado (or other) oil, chopped onion and salt.
+In the now-empty pot, that has been preheated, add the avocado (or other) oil, chopped onion, and salt.
 Place over medium heat and cook the onion for a good 10 – 15 minutes, until they just start to become caramelized.
 Stir somewhat frequently.

 Place a large bowl with water in your sink.
 Add the tomatillos and let soak for about 5 minutes. this will help loosen the papery skin.
 Remove the skins, and lightly rub the surface of the tomatillos to remove any stickiness.
 Pat them dry.

 Place the tomatillos into a dry cast iron pan, arranging them in a single layer, placed over high heat.
 Once the green tomatoes start to sizzle, move the pan to the top rack in the oven and let the tomatillos roast for 10 – 15 minutes.

 The tomatillos will be topped with a light char, some will split open and some liquid will be present in the pan.
 Remove them from the oven and set aside.

 Once the onions are caramelized, add the roasted tomatillos, roasted garlic cloves, the reserved ground coriander, and cumin.
 Stir the mixture well, squeezing the tomatillos. helping them release any moisture. continue to cook for another 5 – 10 minutes.